HealthyStock

 • Alcohol interaction.
 Drinking alcohol while taking metronidazole can cause severe nausea, vomiting, flushing and rapid heart rate.
 A disulfiram-like reaction may occur if alcohol is ingested within 7 days of use.

 • Possible carcinogenic potential.
-Metronidazole is carcinogenic to animals.
-It has shown to have tumorigenic activity in mice and rats, the most prominent being pulmonary lesions in the mouse.
-Unnecessary use of the drug should be avoided.
+High doses of metronidazole are carcinogenic to animals.
+The drug has shown to have tumorigenic activity in mice and rats, the most prominent being pulmonary lesions in the mouse.
+Unnecessary use of metronidazole should be avoided.

 Mechanism of action

-However the mechanisms by which topical metronidazole works in reducing inflammatory lesions of rosacea are unknown.
+However the mechanisms by which topical preparation works in reducing inflammatory lesions of rosacea are unknown.
 Possible mechanisms of action include antibacterial and/or anti-inflammatory effects.

 References